 Study of personnel administration in public school systems.
 Includes an examination of the purposes, policies, plans, procedures, and personnel administration.
 Prereq: EDUC 782.

-785 Organization and Administration of Vocational/Technical Education of Vocational/Technical Education 2 Overview of the vocational education services of local educational agencies and their relation to post-secondary education.
+785 Organization and Administration of Vocational/ Technical Education 2

+Overview of the vocational education services of local educational agencies and their relation to post-secondary education.
 Emphasis on planning, organizing, administering, and managing resources.

 786 School Facility Planning